jarekb84/Grandus/.roo/rules-architect-planner/03-story-planning-process.md

     *   Based on the detailed code analysis (Step 2, including principle evaluation in Phase 4/5), standards requirements (Step 3), and the user-approved implementation option, identify any *specific* refactoring required (potentially to address principle violations before implementing the story).

 7.  **Define Implementation Plan:**
     *   **Define Tasks as Thin Vertical Slices:** Outline the step-by-step technical tasks required for the code changes **for the user-approved option from Step 5**.
-Crucially, each task MUST adhere to the following principles:
+Crucially, each task MUST adhere to the following principles, **in alignment with the project's guidelines in `.roo/rules/02-development-practices.md`**:
-        *   **Atomicity:** Represent the *smallest possible* unit of change that delivers a verifiable piece of functionality or structure.
+        *   **Atomicity & Verticality:** Represent the *smallest possible* unit of change that delivers a verifiable piece of *integrated behavior* or refactoring.
         *   **Verifiability:** Result in a state where the application **compiles, builds, and runs without errors or regressions**.
 Each task must be independently testable/verifiable.
         *   **Layered Implementation:** Tasks must build upon each other sequentially.
 Task N+1 starts from the working state left by Task N.
-        *   **No Dead Code:** Avoid introducing code in one task that is only intended to be completed or used in a subsequent task.
-All code within a task should contribute to its verifiable outcome.
+        *   **Immediately Usable (No Dead Code):** Avoid introducing code (files, functions, classes, state) in one task that is only intended to be completed or *used* in a subsequent task.
+All code within a task must contribute directly to its verifiable behavioral outcome. **If new structures (like stores or services) are created, they must be integrated and used for at least one minimal piece of functionality within the SAME task.**
         *   **Strict Separation:** Tasks involving *only* refactoring (moving/restructuring existing code without changing behavior) MUST be separate from tasks introducing *new* functionality or behavior.
     *   **Task Details:** For each task:
         *   Specify *which* files to create or modify (guided by `06-directory-structure.md`, including primary targets and potentially referencing files identified in Step 2).
-        *   Detail *what* specific, minimal changes are needed (e.g., create file, add function signature, implement minimal logic, update single call site), ensuring alignment with `05-architecture-patterns.md`.
+        *   Detail *what* specific, minimal changes are needed (e.g., create file AND integrate, add function signature AND call site, implement minimal logic AND connect it), ensuring alignment with `05-architecture-patterns.md`.
 Consider function signatures and adapter code.
         *   Define necessary configuration changes for *that task*.
-        *   Explicitly state the acceptance criteria, including "Application compiles and runs without errors or regressions."
+        *   Explicitly state the acceptance criteria, focusing on the *behavioral outcome* and including "Application compiles and runs without errors or regressions."
     *   **Refactoring Safety Protocol (Apply when tasks involve moving/refactoring existing code):**
         *   **Break Down Refactoring:** If refactoring is complex, break it down into multiple, sequential "thin vertical slice" tasks (e.g., Task 1: Create new file/structure, Task 2: Move function A, Task 3: Update call sites for A & Verify, Task 4: Move function B...).
         *   **Identify & List Call Sites:** For the specific code being moved *in a given task*, explicitly list the relevant call sites identified (from Step 2, Phase 3/4 analysis).